Learn how to read, create, update, and delete monday docs using the platform API

-Workdocs serve as a central place for teams to plan and execute work in a collaborative format.
-They are like virtual whiteboards that allow you to jot down notes, create charts, and populate items on a board from the text you type.
-Docs enable teams to collaborate in real time without overwriting each other's work.
-Users can even implement built-in features like widgets, templates, and apps to enhance their docs.
+Workdocs serve as a central place for teams to plan and execute work collaboratively.
+They're like virtual whiteboards that allow you to jot down notes, create charts, and populate items on a board from the text you type.

 Queries

-Required scope: docs:read
+- Required scope:

-- Returns an array containing metadata about a collection of docs
+docs:read - Returns an array containing metadata about a collection of docs

 query {